 Assessment and Grading: National 5, Higher, and Advanced Higher

-In exceptional circumstances where a pupil is NOT on track to pass final Course Assessments - credit can be given for unit passes ONLY or you may be able to switch to an alternative award such as a National Progression Award in that subject area.
+In exceptional circumstances where a pupil is not on track to pass final Course Assessments - credit can be given for unit passes only or you may be able to switch to an alternative award such as a National Progression Award in that subject area.